 Greek Spanakopita or Spinach Pie is one of the most delicious and healthy pies.
-And although nothing beats a pie made with homemade phyllo (whether it's a Spanakopita or a Chicken Pie like this one) sometimes you need all that well-loved flavor without having to roll open a crust or having to "play" with phyllo.
+And although nothing beats a pie made with homemade phyllo (whether it's a Traditional Spanakopita or a Hortopita (Mixed Greens Pie) sometimes you need all that delicious flavor without all the effort of making phyllo or a pie crust.

 This Crustless Spinach Pie tastes just like Spanakopita, but without the crispiness of the phyllo.
-Soft and tender, made with raw fresh spinach, spring onions, dill, parsley, all finely chopped.
-The filling is sandwiched between a cake-like cheesy top and bottom.
-Which is made with Greek yogurt, eggs, flour, olive oil, and Feta cheese.
+Soft and tender, made with a filling of fresh spinach, spring onions, dill, spearmint (optional), and feta.

 How To Make A Crustless Spinach Pie